How Do Car Accident Trials Work in North Carolina

-While “dressing up” is advisable, you should avoid flashy clothes like cocktail dresses, tuxedos or other evening wear.
-In any event, avoid revealing clothing such as shorts, short skirts, cutoff jeans, sleeveless shirts and the like.
+While “dressing up” is advisable, you should avoid flashy clothes like cocktail dresses, tuxedos, or other evening wear.
+In any event, avoid revealing clothing such as shorts, short skirts, cutoff jeans, sleeveless shirts, and similar attire.
 Most judges prohibit witnesses and observers from entering the courtroom in shorts.

-Who Determines Fault and Compensation in a Car Accident Case?
+Who Determines Fault and Compensation in the Trial?

 Most car accident claims that proceed to the courtroom are jury trials.
 This means the jury will reach a verdict on the question or questions put before it.
 The judge in a jury trial acts as a type of referee, deciding questions of law.
 For example, the judge may determine whether evidence is admissible and rule on objections and motions made by the attorneys.

 The courts may waive trial by jury in certain circumstances, resulting in a bench trial instead.
 In such a case, the judge decides both the legal questions as well as the factual questions, rendering a verdict without input from a jury.
-The attorneys at Riddle and Brantley have successfully recovered fair verdicts in bench trials regarding car wrecks.
+The attorneys at Riddle and Brantley have successfully recovered fair verdicts in many bench trials regarding car wrecks (see disclaimer below).

 In a jury trial, jurors may reach a decision very quickly or their deliberations may drag on for an extended period.
 Generally speaking, part of the judge’s role is to keep the process moving forward without undue delay.
 However, some car crash cases can last for several days or even longer.
 In bench trials, a judge may make a prompt ruling from the bench, or may take time to deliberate before issuing a verdict.

-Most car accident cases settle before a judge and jury ever hears about it.
+Most car accident cases settle before a judge and/or jury ever get involved.
 However, if your case reaches the courtroom, you need a qualified North Carolina car accident lawyer with trial experience.
 At Riddle & Brantley, our attorneys prepare each case as if it will go to trial.
 So if filing a lawsuit is in your best interest, we are fully prepared to represent you in court.

 For specific answers to your individual questions, or to discuss your car accident claim, fill out our online contact form or call us now for a free review and consultation.
-We are available 24 hours a day, 7 days a week, and have four office locations in North Carolina to serve you.
+We are available 24 hours a day, 7 days a week, and have 10 office locations in North Carolina to serve you (in-person appointments in certain locations by appointment only).
 Many of our staff members are also bilingual to better serve the Spanish-speaking community.